Jouto25/armed-and-varied/README.txt

 * Chainmail armor also has crafting recipes.
 Use iron nuggets to get chainmail armor quickly!

+New Horse Armor and More!

+* New Rose Gold, Copper, Amethyst, Emerald, and Netherite Horse Armors!

+* All Horse Armors are craftable now!

 Other Rose Gold items and blocks for you to use!
 * Rose Gold Blocks!
 Make a palace with this beautiful block!